Rotten Tomatoes scraps pre-release user comments in effort to stop trolls

 The move comes after some users apparently tried to torpedo the moviegoer interest percentage score for the not-yet-released "Captain Marvel," Marvel Studio's first female-led superhero movie.
 Rotten Tomatoes' webpage for the film, starring Brie Larson in the title role, had been swamped with negative comments, some of them misogynistic.

-"Captain Marvel," slated to debut March 8, was just the latest high-profile movie to come under attack by trolls.
+"Captain Marvel," slated to debut March 8 and expected to open with some $100 million in ticket sales, was just the latest high-profile movie to come under attack by trolls.
 In recent years, a crush of users tried to sink audience scores for Marvel's "Black Panther," "Star Wars: The Last Jedi" and the female-led "Ghostbusters" reboot, deluging the site with comments that were sometimes racist or sexist.

 The battle against "review bombing" is part of the company's push to make the audience feedback more "useful," said Paul Yanover, the president of Fandango, the ticketing service that owns Rotten Tomatoes.
 (Fandango is a unit of NBCUniversal, the parent company of NBC News.)